'Outer Range' Ending Explained and All Your Questions Answered

-Outer Range finally revealed a few solutions to its puzzle box in the season 1 finale on Prime Video.
+Prime Video's Outer Range, starring Josh Brolin and Imogen Poots, finally revealed a few solutions to its puzzle box in the season 1 finale.
 The sci-fi Western set up a time-jumping mystery, centered on the Abbott family and their ranch, where a bottomless hole can be found in one of the pastures.

 What is the hole really?
-What's Autumn's (Imogen Poots) true identity?
-Is Royal (Josh Brolin) from the past?
+What's Autumn's true identity?
+Is Royal from the past?
 Let's dive into all those questions and more in the spoiler-packed section below.

 Joy in the past